Jolinaiko Eco Tours - Experience West Africa!

 Flights to Ghana, Togo, Benin and Burkina Faso

-harbourboyAll countries have an international airport close to the capital city.
-Kotoka Airport in Accra is the far most busy airport and there are regular flights operated from all major airlines.
-Alitalia, British Airways, Delta Airlines, Egypt Air, Ethiopian Airlines, Royal Air Maroc, KLM, South African Airway, Swiss Air, TAP-Portugal and Virgin Atlantic have scheduled regular flights to Accra.
+All countries have an international airport close to the capital city.
+Kotoka Airport in Accra, Ghana is the busiest and there are regular flights from all major airlines.
+Alitalia, British Airways, Delta Airlines, Egypt Air, Emirates, Ethiopian Airlines, Royal Air Maroc, KLM, Lufthansa, South African Airways, TAP Portugal and Turkish Airlines all have regular flights to Accra.

 Consult a local travel agent to find out which airline offers the most suitable flight for you.